-

 UNDP is the leading United Nations organization working to end poverty, address and prevent crises, and protect the planet we share.
 With our broad network in 170 countries and territories, UNDP helps people, communities, and governments build integrated, lasting solutions for people and planet.

-The US Government has contributed roughly US$80 million a year since 2012 to UNDP’s core operating budget.
-This voluntary contribution, in addition to US funding for programs of unique and specific importance to the United States, underpins our flexibility and capacity to respond to crises and deliver roughly US$5 billion in programming globally every year.
-Other governments share this commitment: For every US$1 the United States invests in UNDP projects and programs, others contribute US$14.
+The US Government has contributed roughly $80 million per year since 2012 to UNDP’s flexible, "core" operating budget: This voluntary contribution, in addition to US funding for programs of unique and specific importance to the United States, underpins our flexibility and capacity to respond to crises and deliver roughly $5 billion in programming globally every year.
+From 2010-2023, on average, non-core US funding has totaled approximately $270 million.
+Total non-core funding for 2024 is estimated at $83 million.
+Over the last five years, the largest non-core contributions went to Iraq, the Crisis Bureau, Afghanistan, Pakistan, and Yemen.
+Overall, 50 percent of UNDP expenditures go to 60 fragile contexts.

 Transparent, efficient, accountable